Efficient Quantum Optimization via Dynamical Simulation: Convex Quadratic Optimization

 \begin{defn}[Upper bound on initial parameters in the Liouvillian setting] Let $\gamma = \beta/2m$, let $\bx^* \in \mathbb{R}^N$ be the minimum of $f$ as in Lemma~\ref{lem:multivariate_time} and let $\rho_0(\bx, \bp)$ be an initial phase space probability density.
 Further, for all $j \in [N]$, let $\sigma^2_{x,j} = \ev{x_j^2}_0 - \ev{x_j}^2_0$, $\sigma^2_{p,j} = \ev{p_j^2}_0 - \ev{p_j}^2_0$ and $\mathrm{cov}_0\lb x_j, p_j \rb = \ev{x_j p_j}_0 - \ev{x_j}_0 \ev{p_j}_0$.
 Then we define

 \end{defn}

-\begin{cor}[Asymptotic bound on the $\epsilon$-equilibration time in the Liouvillian setting] Consider the same setting as in Lemma~\ref{lem:multivariate_time} and assume that $\gamma \in \Theta \lb \sqrt{\lambda_{\min}} \rb$.
+\begin{restatable}[Asymptotic bound on the $\epsilon$-equilibration time in the Liouvillian setting]{cor}{EquilibrationTime} Consider the same setting as in Lemma~\ref{lem:multivariate_time} and assume that $\gamma \in \Theta \lb \sqrt{\lambda_{\min}} \rb$.
 Then the $\epsilon$-equilibration time $t^*$ in Lemma~\ref{lem:multivariate_time} satisfies the following asymptotic bound: